Robert E. Ward, J.D., LL.M. (Taxation)

 Practice Areas: Tax Law; Business Planning; Estate Planning; International Taxation; International Tax Planning; Foreign Trusts

-Instruction: Robert E. Ward, JD, LL.M., is a nationally recognized authority on tax, business and estate planning.
-Mr. Ward teaches law as an adjunct professor at the George Mason University School of Law, where he has conducted classes in Estate and Gift Taxation, Estate Planning, and Business Planning since 1986.
-He has also taught as an adjunct faculty member at the University of Baltimore School of Law: Fiduciary Income Taxation (1988) and at Golden Gate University's Masters in Taxation Program: Taxation of Corporations and Shareholders (1982).
+Teaching: Robert E. Ward, JD, LL.M., is a nationally recognized authority on tax, business and estate planning.
+Mr. Ward has taught law as an adjunct professor at the George Mason University School of Law, where he conducted classes in Estate and Gift Taxation, Estate Planning, and Business Planning from 1986 until 2015.
+He has also taught as an adjunct faculty member at the University of Baltimore School of Law: Fiduciary Income Taxation (1988) and at Golden Gate University’s Masters in Taxation Program: Taxation of Corporations and Shareholders (1982).

 “2012 Offshore Voluntary Disclosure Program: Issues and Opportunities” 41 Bloomberg BNA Tax Management International Journal, No. 10 (October 12, 2012)